Birth Control and Sterilization

 How Effective Is a Vasectomy?

-Except in rare cases, this procedure is 100% effective.
+Except in rare cases, this procedure is nearly 100% effective.

 Does Vasectomy Protect Against STDs?